Climbing To Island Peak

 High Altitude:

-The high elevation of the island peak and the area before reaching it also add to the climbing difficulty.
+The high elevation of the island peak and the terrain leading up to it also add to the climbing difficulty.
 Island Peak itself stands at 6,189m (20,305 ft), and the area before reaching It is also higher, including Island Base Camp at 5,100m (16,732 ft) and Everest Base Camp at 5,364m(17,598 ft).
-So, altitude-related issues are expected during the Island peak climbing, making the climb more difficult.
+So, altitude-related issues are expected during the Island Peak climb, making it more difficult.

 Unpredictable weather:

 The weather conditions in the Himalayan area are unpredictable.
-Unexpected snow, ice, and strong winds may occur during the climbing, making climbing difficult.
+Unexpected snow, ice, and strong winds may occur during the climb, making it difficult.

 Tough terrain: